OCA/server-tools/reset_user_access_right/README.rst

 Reset User Access Right
 =======================

-This module adds a button on users form view to reset groups access right.
+This module add a button to reset the user's access rights to the minimum configuration.

 Installation
 ============